 If the PHA determines that a family is not eligible for the program for any reason, the family must be notified promptly.
-The notice must describe: (1) the reasons for which admittance has been denied, (2) the family's right to an informal review, and (3) the process for obtaining the informal review [24 CFR 960.208(a)].
-See Chapter 14, for informal review policies and procedures.
+The notice must describe: (1) the reasons for which assistance has been denied, (2) the family's right to an informal review, and (3) the process for obtaining the informal review [24 CFR 982.554 (a)].
+See Chapter 16, for informal review policies and procedures.

 The family will be notified of a decision to deny assistance in writing within 10 business days of the determination.
+(See Exhibit 3-3 for Denial of Applicant Notification.)

 If a PHA uses a criminal record or sex offender registration information obtained under 24 CFR 5, Subpart J, as the basis of a denial, a copy of the record must precede the notice to deny, with an opportunity for the applicant to dispute the accuracy and relevance of the information before the PHA can move to deny the application.
 In addition, a copy of the record must be provided to the subject of the record [24 CFR 5.903(f) and 5.905(d)].
-The PHA must give the family an opportunity to dispute the accuracy and relevance of that record, in the informal review process in accordance with program requirements.
+The PHA must give the family an opportunity to dispute the accuracy and relevance of that record, in the informal review process in accordance with program requirements [24 CFR 982.553(d)].